Sofranac-Boro/gpu-domain-propagator/README.md

 # GPU Domain Propagator

 Given a Mixed Integer Linear Program (MIP), this code performs iterated domain propagation on a GPU.
-It is used as a C shared library.
-For testing purposes (or for usage as a standalone program), a Python file reader is provided.
+It can be used as a C shared library.
+For testing purposes a Python file reader is provided.
+The GPU functions could also be used to embed the GPU algorithms in a GPU only program.
 The following algorithm implementations are provided:
 * **cpu_seq** is the sequential (single-threaded) implementation of domain propagation
 * **cpu_omp** is the parallelized version of the algorithm above.
 Parallelization is done in shared CPU memory with OpenMP.
 * **gpu_atomic** is a GPU implementation of domain propagation.
 It uses atomic updates in GPU global memory to resolve dependencies.
+After sending the initial input memory to the GPU, this algorithm runs fully on the GPU and requires no interaction with the CPU.
 * **gpu_reduciton** is a version of the GPU implementation which avoids using atomics by saving the data in global memory followed by a reduction.

 ## Building